Full-time: One year

 Two dedicated Brähler interpreting suites provide state-of-the-art learning opportunities.
 You will experience a mixture of practical seminars and workshops, including bi-weekly mock conferences.

-As a student at the School of Language, Literature and International Studies, you will have access to a number of facilities which create an active and stimulating learning environment.
+As a student at the School of Language and Global Studies, you will have access to a number of facilities which create an active and stimulating learning environment.

 We use a variety of assessment procedures including coursework, practical tests, project reports, examinations and a dissertation.
 The assessment methods and criteria we use are closely linked to the learning outcomes of each module.